 Flying Probe tests are sometimes called “fixtureless in-circuit tests.”
 They still use probes to test features on the PCB, but instead of a fixture, the probes move to the test points via programmed software.
 Thus the probe “flies” where it’s needed.
 This option is best for low-volume and PCBs still in development because of its versatility.

-As with ICT equipment, there are strengths and weaknesses with flying probe tests.
+As with ICT equipment, there are strengths and weaknesses with flying probe testers.
 Because the probe needles must move to each test point, the testing does take longer overall, which may cause lost production time for PCB assembly.
 What you lose in test time you make up for in development lead time because there is no need to tool a test fixture to exact specifications.

 Capital Equipment Exchange is a leading provider of used PCB equipment from brands like SPEA and Teradyne.
 We are conveniently located in the Chicago area.
 If you are in the market for an in-circuit or flying probe tester, we invite you to shop our inventory today.